cyberyimein/kabumemo/README.md

 | POST   | `/api/tax/settlements`               | Record tax settlements, updating both funds and tax status             |

 Every endpoint returns JSON, with errors exposing a `detail` field. `tests/test_api.py` exercises critical flows such as buying/selling, tax settlement, and deletion.

+`GET /api/funds` responds with an object containing a `funds` array (per-group snapshots) and an `aggregated` array (currency-level rollups with year-to-date and prior-year metrics), which the frontend renders side by side.

 ## Frontend Feature Overview